elingaard/deep-dehom/README.md

 ## Run pre-trained model
 To try out the pre-trained model a jupyter notebook `lam_width_projection.ipynb` has been provided.
 Here the pre-trained model can be used with a homogenization design of your own as input, or one of the pre-generated designs located in the `Output_TO` folder.

+Pre-trained models and the dataset used to train them is available at: https://data.dtu.dk/collections/Deep_De-Homogenization/5684665/1

 ## TO-DO
 - [x] Use `Fire` for running data-sampler and trainer
 - [x] Add type-hints to functions
-- [ ] Add links to training data and pretrained weights
+- [x] Add links to training data and pretrained weights
-- [ ] Re-structure the code with `pytorch-lightning`
+- [x] Re-structure the code with `pytorch-lightning`